noahscantron/Walmart_Sales_Forecasting/README.md

 ![](./Visualizations/Final_Results_Visualized.png)

-<p style="test-align: center;">*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*</p>
+*Since the testing data spans many stores, departments, years, and is randomized this is my best approximation of how to visualize truth vs. predictions*

 ## Further Research
 While the focus of this project was to learn the data-science methodology and stack by creating a project that would have business-impact, there is more that I would have liked to have done:
-> * Use statsmodels tsa (time-series analysis) to decompose this series and find the:
+> Use statsmodels tsa (time-series analysis) to decompose this series and find the:
-  > * Trend
+  > Trend
-  > * Seasonality
+  > Seasonality
-  > * Residuals
+  > Residuals
-> * Apply auto-regressive integrated moving average (ARIMA)
+> Apply auto-regressive integrated moving average (ARIMA)
-  > * This is almost redundant of the previous point, but I find worth noting
+  > This is almost redundant of the previous point, but I find worth noting

 ## How to Use the Findings
 Use this model to forecast and prepare Walmart’s supply operations based on predictions of demand.